lblod/annotation-review-service/README.md

 }
 ```

 The only reserved filter name is `ignoreAlreadyReviewed` which, if set to true filters out the annotations that were already reviewed in the current session.
 Filters can be of type `"uri"` or `"string"` or `"search"`.
 A `FILTER EXISTS` clause is added to filter the results of the targets or annotations query with the `"query"` snippet as a constraint.
-In the case of `"uri"` or `"search"` the variable with name `"variable"` receives a `VALUES` statement with all the possible values passed in to the filter (comma separated).
+In the case of `"uri"` or `"string"` the variable with name `"variable"` receives a `VALUES` statement with all the possible values passed in to the filter (comma separated).
 In the case of a `"search"`, a replace is done of `$variable`.
 An example of a `search` filter is:

 ```js
 {